ktorch/ktorch/docs/tensors.rst

 The ``options`` function will display the defaults usually in effect if no options are given.
 Early versions of PyTorch allowed default attributes to be reset, but current versions only allow the default data type to be changed.

 .. function:: options() -> dict
-.. function:: options(tensor) -> dict
+.. function:: options(ptr) -> dict

    | Dictionary of default attributes for tensor creation (empty arg) or values of the attributes for given tensor

+The ``dtype`` function will get/set the default data type or return the data type of a previously allocated tensor.
 .. function:: dtype() -> sym
 .. function:: dtype(sym) -> null
 .. function:: dtype(ptr) -> sym

-   | with empty arg, ``dtype`` returns the default data type, with sym, it sets the default data type and with a tensor ptr, returns the tensor's datatype.
+   | With an empty argument, ``dtype`` returns the default data type, with a sym data type, it sets the default data type and with a tensor :ref:`pointer <pointers>`, the function returns the tensor's datatype.

 .. note::
    Sparse tensors, complex tensors, pinned memory and the newer memory formats are less widely used and still a work in progress in PyTorch.